pgtipping/Synthalyst/memory-bank/activeContext.md

 - Add error tracking for model fallback scenarios
 - Continue improving LLM output quality across all tools
 - Implement responsive design improvements for other components
+- Begin implementation of the integrated HR toolkit, starting with the competency data layer

 ## Active Decisions